-Did you know that one in six Americans will get sick from food poisoning this year alone?
+Did you know that 1 in 6 Americans get sick from foodborne illnesses each year?

 This problem is more serious than many people realize.
-Food poisoning not only sends more than 100,000 Americans to the hospital each year – it can also have long-term health consequences.
+Foodborne illnesses send more than 120,000 Americans to the hospital each year and result in approximately 3,000 deaths.

 CLEAN: Wash hands and surfaces often

-Illness-causing bacteria can survive in many places around your kitchen, including your hands, utensils and cutting boards.
-Unless you wash your hands, utensils and surfaces the right way, you could spread bacteria to your food and your family.
+Illness-causing bacteria and viruses can survive in many places around your kitchen, including your hands, utensils and cutting boards.
+Unless you wash your hands, utensils and surfaces the right way, you could spread these germs to your food and your family.

 - Wash hands the right way—for 20 seconds with soap and running water.
 Be sure to scrub the backs of your hands, between your fingers, and under your nails.